ttmo-O/x86-manpages/README.md

 ```
 or add "manpages" directory to your `MANPATH` environment variable.

+### Arch Linux

+Alternatively, you can use AUR to get [x86-manpages-git](https://aur.archlinux.org/packages/x86-manpages-git/) package.

 ## Methodology

 Man pages are generated from Intel's official documentation like: